jonathannen/cater/README.md

 One the client-side, this brings in app/app.js, which resolves to app/main.js and client/sidebar.js.
 On the server it brings in the same, except the Sidebar resolves to server/sidebar.js.
 In this way you can create differentiate components depending on the "side" they are on.

-For many components this isn't necessary.
+For many components, this isn't necessary.
 You just import from app.
 Or, you can still import './your/regular/file/like/normal'.

 However, there are plenty of components where it is necessary.
 If you take a look at the cater-redux package you'll see Provider Components.
 On the server side it determines the initial state.
 On the client side it rehydrates the Redux state.